Reporting abuse and finding support

 The National Safeguarding Team, NST, is working to increase the capacity and expertise of parishes, dioceses and other Church of England institutions to respond to safeguarding concerns and support victims and survivors.
 We are not able to offer either an emergency or 24-hour response but there are Safeguarding Advisors in every diocese and Safeguarding Officers in every parish.
 Details of the safeguarding team based in your diocese can be found via the relevant diocesan website.
 Take a look at the map of the dioceses and click on the diocese where you live.
 This will take you to the relevant website where there will be contact information.

-If you wish to report any safeguarding concerns directly to the NST please email [email protected].
+If you wish to report any safeguarding concerns directly to the National Safeguarding Team please make contact using the form below.
 We will ensure that any concerns are referred to the relevant diocese and/or statutory agency, as appropriate.

 We understand reporting abuse may be very difficult and distressing to you and it may add to your hurt by our not being able to immediately assist you.
 Therefore here are the contact details of other agencies that are available to assist either on a 24-hour basis or through specialist helplines and services: